odierouth/chef-syslog-ng/README.md

 #### cookbooks
 - `discovery` - Cookbook to support locating logging server dynamically as clients are added
-- `ssl` (optional) - SSL cookbook to provide certificate management and signing via private CA. ssl cookbook used can be found on [github](https://github.com/VendaTech/chef-cookbook-ssl/tree/7429a77c3049029ec8ced768299c429fa2b715cc) -- Note: cookbook has since changed name to `x509`.
-This cookbook will need some refactoring to support new version.
+- `x509` (optional) - SSL cookbook to provide certificate management and signing via private CA. ssl cookbook used can be found on [github](https://github.com/VendaTech/chef-cookbook-ssl)

 Attributes
 ----------
 #### configuration options
 - `node[:syslog_ng][:meta_data_context]` - This is the SDATA context used within syslog-ng messages to send meta data with an event for storage organization and indexing assistance.
 Default value is 'default'
 - `node[:syslog_ng][:use_tls]` - Flag to utilize TLS connections for remote logging.
-Setting 'true' will require ssl cookbook mentioned above.
+Setting 'true' will require x509 cookbook mentioned above.
 - `node[:syslog_ng][:disable_other_syslog]` - Flag to disable other running syslog applications if needed.
 Default is 'false'
 - `node[:syslog_ng][:port_public]` - Port to be used for connections across public networks when public IP is needed.
 If left blank, no port will be set for listening.
 - `node[:syslog_ng][:port_private]` - Port to be used for connections on private network.
 If left blank, no port will be set for listening.